Patio Makeovers For Summer To Transform Your Home

 9. Include Lighting

 Lighting has many functions, including ensuring safety along walkways, or providing light as the day fades.
 Lighting for additional ambience could include soft fairy lights against the ceiling, pillars of the patio or even wrapped around trees.
-Additional lighting include adding solar lights in your garden, or oversized hurricane candle holders on the floor or dining table which add a softer ambience for conversation.
+Additional lighting includes adding solar lights in your garden, or oversized hurricane candle holders on the floor or dining table which add a softer ambience for conversation.

 10. Add greenery

 Tall trellises with flowering vines such as Jasmine are an excellent way to establish gentle borders around a patio.
 A fragrant vine can also cast a sweet scent to passersby.
 Plants can be a welcome way to add living décor to a patio space.
 Intermix grasses and foliage-focused plants for variety in both hue and style.
-Add large oversized pots in warm colours with fun, bright coloured flowers, or even easier to manage succulents.
+Add large oversized pots in warm colours with fun, brightly coloured flowers, or even easier to manage succulents.
 If there isn’t enough space for large pots on the ground, perhaps consider growing a vertical garden – which could double as growing your own herbs for cooking.

 A good, general clean with minor maintenance can go a long way.
 And don’t forget to give your garden and hedges a little trim too.